Dartmouth-OpenAV/microservice-crestron-dm-switcher/README.md

 # Crestron DM Switcher
-This microservice should work with the following Crestron devices, although only DM-MD8x8 was tested:
+This microservice works with the following Crestron devices, although only DM-MD8x8 was tested:
 - DM-MD8x8
 - DM-MD16x16
 - DM-MD32x32